openblox/api-documentation/class/Instance.md

 {{% method string GetFullName %}}

 This method returns the full name of the instance.
-This is usually in the form `game.Service.Thing` but can return weird things when one of the ancestors of the instance is parented to `nil`.
+This is usually in the form "game.Service.Thing" but can return weird things when one of the ancestors of the instance is parented to `nil`.

 {{% method int GetNetworkId %}}